weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 cp /data/set-ecs-cluster-name.sh ./user-data.sh
 ~~~

-Optionally (if you would like to use Scope 'Cloud' and are part of the Early
+Optionally (if you would like to use Scope 'Cloud' and you are participating in the Early
 Access program), add your Scope 'Cloud' service token to the User Data.
 Run the following
 command, replacing `XXXX` with your Scope 'Cloud' service token.